Darius Olaru: FCSB

+Union Saint-Gilloise

+In mid-June 2026, multiple sources reported that Olaru was close to a €3 million transfer to Belgian club Union Saint-Gilloise, with the deal pending a medical examination.
+On the 16th, he officially signed a four-year contract with Les Unionistes.

+On 31 July 2026, Olaru made his official debut by appearing as a starter and playing 71 minutes in the Belgian Super Cup against Club Brugge.
+Following a 1–1 draw in regulation time, Union won the match 5–4 on penalties.
+He scored his first Belgian Pro League goal on 8 August, netting as a substitute in a 5–1 away win over Westerlo on the opening day of the season.

 International career

 Youth

 Olaru received his first call-up for the Romania national under-21 team in September 2018, and on 15 November that year scored in a 3–3 friendly draw with Belgium in Cluj-Napoca.
 He was subsequently selected in Mirel Rădoi's squad for the 2019 UEFA European Under-21 Championship, where he played two matches in the group stage and was an unused substitute in the 2–4 defeat to Germany in the semi-finals.

 Olaru's age also made him eligible for the 2021 edition of the European Championship, where head coach Adrian Mutu started him in all three fixtures of the group stage.
 Romania finished with the same number of points as the Netherlands and Germany, but could not progress to the knockout stage because of head-to-head points and overall goal difference.

 Senior

 Following Olaru's good display throughout the 2020–21 season, Mirel Rădoi—who was in the meantime promoted to the senior national team—handed him his full debut on 2 June 2021, in a 1–2 friendly loss to Georgia.

 Olaru amassed six games in the Euro 2024 qualifiers, entering mostly as a substitute as Romania finished its group in first place.
 On 7 June 2024, he was named in the squad for the final tournament.
 Olaru entered as a substitute in both the 0–2 loss to Belgium in the group stage and in the 0–3 loss to the Netherlands in the round of 16.